-For the years ended December 31, 2021 and 2020, the Group were in compliance with the above financial covenants and restrictions.
+For the year ended December 31, 2021, the Group was in compliance with the above financial covenants and restrictions.

 (iv) In December 2021, the Group entered into a three-year syndicated loan agreement with Far Eastern International Bank and other ten banks.
 The total credit facility under this loan agreement is US\$300,000 thousand.
 The loans from the initial withdrawal should be first paid off the outstanding amount of syndicated loan agreement in June 2019.